 Palau is different from much of the developing world in that women have a strong voice and role in decision making.
+Table 1.
+Baseline inform State Planning Teams a

 However, roles are rapidly changing for every gender, age, and socioeconomic bracket.
 Palau's Gender Division has adopted an approach of overall inclusivity, focused on both gender and multiple vulnerable populations.
 Whether a person is vulnerable varies highly with the situation.
 Palau's Gender Mainstreaming Policy states that a "Gender and Socially Inclusive and Balanced lens" be applied to every project.